5 Ways to Boost Brain Power and Memory

 Memory exercises for elderly loved ones don’t have to be boring!
 Introduce games and memory exercises that call for evaluating and involve challenge.

 Games can be an important form of cognitive training for seniors.
-Card games such as canasta or bridge or board games like chess can boost brain power by stimulating higher brain functions.
+Card games such as canasta or bridge or board games like chess offer brain boosting power by stimulating higher functions in areas of the brain.

 Social interaction is a great way to boost brain power and use your memory.

 Relating stories and learning from others causes us to remember and ask questions.
 These constant memory exercises stimulate brain functions.

 Interaction with younger people is always a stimulating exercise.
 Involving grandchildren in regular social interaction with grandparents is a great way to pass on the wisdom of an older generation.